THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 The first part of the Aquaduck takes you over the water.
 The see through tube is positioned 12 feet out over the side of the ship and 150 above the water.

 It all happens so quickly you aren’t particularly aware that you are above the ocean in a tube!
 You are traveling at 20 feet per second so you don’t get much of a chance to think about it.
 The raft is propelled by 10,000 gallons of water per minute.

-Around two-thirds of the Aquaduck is in the transparent tube, but some of it is enclosed.
+Around two-thirds of the Fantasy Aquaduck is in the transparent tube, but some of it is enclosed.
 If you suffer from claustrophobia this is probably an attraction to avoid.
-One of the portions, towards the end of the Aquaduck is reminiscent of the lights in Space Mountain.
-This is one of the best parts of the ride – the only problem is that you know that you are near the end when you reach that point.
+One of the portions, towards the end of the Aquaduck, is reminiscent of the lights in Space Mountain.
+This is one of the best parts of the ride.
+The only problem is that you know that you are near the end when you reach that point.

 The busiest times to ride the Disney Fantasy Aquaduck are on Days at Sea.
 The quieter times are whenever the ship is docked in Castaway Cay, and around 6.30pm when other guests are either at dinner or viewing a show.

-The Aquaduck really is an amazing attraction on the Disney Fantasy and Dream.
-You should try it at least once – and they you will most likely be hooked!
+The Disney Cruise Aquaduck really is an amazing attraction on the Disney Fantasy and Dream.
+You should try it at least once – and then you will most likely be hooked!